b. Louis Daniel Armstrong, 4th August 1901, 'The Battlefield', New Orleans, Louisiana, U.S.A.

 On returning to the U.S. in 1935, he signed to the recently formed Decca Records and quickly scored a double-sided Top Ten hit, 'I'm in the Mood for Love' b/w 'You are My Lucky Star.'

 Louis's new manager, Joe Glaser, organized a big band for him that had its premiere in Indianapolis on 1st July, 1935.

 joe glaser presents louis armstrong poster - 1937

 For the next several years, he toured regularly.

 He also took a series of small parts in motion pictures, beginning with 'Pennies from Heaven' in December 1936, and he continued to record for Decca, resulting in the Top Ten hits 'Public Melody Number One' (August 1937), 'When the Saints Go Marching In' (April 1939), and 'You Won't Be Satisfied (Until You Break My Heart)' (April 1946), the last a duet with Ella Fitzgerald.

 He returned to Broadway in the short-lived musical 'Swingin' the Dream' in November 1939.

 With the decline of swing music in the post-World War II years, Armstrong broke up his big band and put together a small group dubbed the 'All Stars,' which made its debut in Los Angeles on 13th August, 1947.

 He embarked on his first European tour since 1935 in February 1948, and thereafter toured regularly around the world.

-The single's B-side, and also a chart entry, was 'A Kiss to Build a Dream on,' sung by Armstrong in the film 'The Strip'.
+The single's B-side, and also a chart entry, was 'A Kiss to Build a Dream on,' sung by Louis in the film 'The Strip'.